learn-co-curriculum/cli-project-planning/README.md

 - Who is your User?
 - What is their pain point?
-- How do they use our soluiton to overcome this problem?
+- How do they use our solution to overcome this problem?

 > **Example:** Gemma has dietary requirements which means that she can’t eat
 > gluten or dairy.
 Her friends have invited her to dinner at the most excellent